pingcap/docs-cn/ddl-introduction.md

     If a completed DDL task is canceled, you can see the `DDL Job:90 not found` error in the `RESULT` column, which means that the task has been removed from the DDL waiting queue.

 - `ADMIN PAUSE DDL JOBS job_id [, job_id]`: Used to pause the DDL jobs that are being executed.
 After the command is executed, the SQL statement that executes the DDL job is displayed as being executed, while the background job has been paused.
 For details, refer to [`ADMIN PAUSE DDL JOBS`](/sql-statements/sql-statement-admin-pause-ddl.md).
-(Experimental feature)

     You can only pause DDL tasks that are in progress or still in the queue.
 Otherwise, the `Job 3 can't be paused now` error is shown in the `RESULT` column.

 - `ADMIN RESUME DDL JOBS job_id [, job_id]`: Used to resume the DDL tasks that have been paused.
 After the command is executed, the SQL statement that executes the DDL task is displayed as being executed, and the background task is resumed.
 For details, refer to [`ADMIN RESUME DDL JOBS`](/sql-statements/sql-statement-admin-resume-ddl.md).
-(Experimental feature)

     You can only resume a paused DDL task.
 Otherwise, the `Job 3 can't be resumed` error is shown in the `RESULT` column.